sumowll/BD4H-Bootcamp/web/hadoop-pig.md

 grunt> testing = FOREACH testing GENERATE $1..;
 ```

-Then, we could save
+Then, we can save
 ``` pig
 grunt> STORE training INTO 'training' USING PigStorage(' ');
 grunt> STORE testing INTO 'testing' USING PigStorage(' ');
 ```

 # Script
 Running commands interactively is efficient, but sometimes we want to save the commands for reuse.
-We could save the commands we run into a script file (i.e. features.pig) and run the entire script.
+We can save the commands we run into a script file (i.e. features.pig) and run the entire script.

-You could checkout `sample/pig` folder.
+You can checkout `sample/pig` folder.
 Navigate to there and run the script simply with
 ```bash
 pig -x local features.pig
 ```